 I never dreamed of becoming a writer or an author.
-I knew that I have a talent in writing during my school days but never thought that writing will be my profession later in life.
-I was already in my late 20’s that I’ve realized this.
+I knew that I had a talent in writing during my school days but never thought that writing will be my profession later in life.
+I was already in my late 20’s when I realized this.

-A year and a half later, I went back to the corporate world.
-Over the years, I’ve been employed in different industries which provided me good materials for writing and a few business insights.
+A year and a half after giving birth, I went back to the corporate world.
+Over the years, I’ve been employed in different industries which provided me with good materials for writing and a few business insights.

 In 2012, I decided to start working from home and write web content.
 For the past seven years, I have been working with start-up companies, small to medium businesses, and individual brands across different industries creating websites, blogs, press releases, or social media posts for them.

 My free-spirited nature and Jill-of-all trades attitude has prepared me for the kind of writing I’m expected of.
-This website and the blogs I have reflect that contant change.
+This website and the blogs I have reflect that constant change.

-- I read a lot, watch videos daily, a covert foodie, a retrogaming mom, and still needs to check off travel destinations from my bucket list.
+I read a lot, watch videos daily, a covert foodie, a retrogaming mom, and still need to check off travel destinations from my bucket list.
 That’s why I started writing about my own opinion on books, films, foods, games, places, and events.
 I used to post my reviews here but I decided to have them on a separate site instead.